-What is the process for program providers to be approved to participate in WCG-A?
+What is the process for sponsors to be approved to participate in WCG-A?

-1. Apprenticeship program providers must be registered with and approved by the Washington State Apprenticeship & Training Council and cannot be in probationary status.
+1. Sponsors must be registered with and approved by the Washington State Apprenticeship & Training Council and cannot be in probationary status.

-2. Providers must then apply to the Washington Student Achievement Council in order to participate in WCG-A.
+2. Sponsors must then apply to the Washington Student Achievement Council (WSAC) in order to participate in WCG-A.

 3. Once approved, providers may offer WCG-A to eligible apprentices.

 - Apprentices submit application to sponsors: Sponsors will determine individual eligibility based on apprentice’s financial information.

 - Sponsors distribute funds: WSAC pays participating programs.
 Sponsors then pay apprentices.

 What is the “administrative capability” that participating providers must demonstrate?